waste-of-kindergarten/xpython37-v0.1/python/Doc/library/uuid.rst

 .. attribute:: UUID.hex

-   The UUID as a 32-character lowercase hexadecimal string.
+   The UUID as a 32-character hexadecimal string.

 .. attribute:: UUID.int